turgeonmaxime/covequal/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

-* filled in the MIT license template as required.
+* added a small executable example to the documentation.

 ## Test environments
 * local Ubuntu 14.04, R 3.4.1